Journalism ethics and standards: Evolution and purpose of codes of journalism

 Despite modern journalism going back as far as 400 years ago, journalism became more of a necessity in some views in the 1900s.
-Advancements, as in all fields, are a natural process to occur during the push for continual development and a better world for future generations.
-Newspapers function with the ideal of presenting "unbiased' information for the masses.
+Newspapers function with the ideal of presenting "unbiased" information for the masses.
 The continual evolution of journalism, media and society as a whole, means that journalism will continue to face challenges in the pursuit of that ideal, and the unbiased presentation of information must be a constant topic in editorial meetings and in frequent discussions between editors and reporters.
-The dissemination of information in today's journalism evolution means that newsrooms must be on point, not only for their own viability, but for the people who depend upon the information provided.
-Journalism, at its core, is a service occupation, meant to empower the populace with truth.
-The occupation carries with it an incredible onus, and one that no publisher, editor or journalist should ever take lightly.

 Every country presents its own unique aspects and sometimes challenges as far the codes correlated with Journalism codes today.
 "Truth", "accuracy", and "objectivity" are cornerstones of journalism ethics.
-Journalists should strive to detach themselves from regions, groups and even countries they reside from or in to an extent.
-Allowing for that separation to prevent influenced bias play a part in their journalistic writing.
-So many journalists today fall victim to this trap hole and become stuck where they are once they have fallen in.
+Journalists are encouraged to maintain a degree of detachment from the religions, groups, or countries they are associated with, in order to minimize potential biases in their reporting.
+This separation is intended to mitigate the influence of personal biases on their journalistic writing.

 Certain countries prefer to only have certain information put out and in certain contexts.
 In Islamic countries there is growing suspicion that journalism is fixed to only be positive for Islam, prompting Islam itself as the one and only truth its people should believe in.